 Canada's federal electoral map is changing

-Ten electoral boundaries commissions have been established.
-They operate independently in each province to propose new boundaries, consult with Canadians and create the new electoral map for their province.
+Ten electoral boundaries commissions were established.
+They operated independently in each province to propose new boundaries, consult with Canadians and create the new electoral map for their province.

-Commissions are not required for Yukon, the Northwest Territories and Nunavut since each territory is a single electoral district.
+Commissions were not required for Yukon, the Northwest Territories and Nunavut since each territory is a single electoral district.